Image

 How to Appeal a Oak Grove, MO DWI Administrative Hearing Decision

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Oak Grove, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Oak Grove, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Oak Grove, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A Oak Grove, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

 The appeal moves to a de novo hearing, where the Oak Grove, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
 Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Oak Grove, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.